mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ## Should you migrate now?

 There is no straight answer to question, it really depends on usage, complexity of the app and time.
-But I think so this the right time to evaluate the efforts and changes required to migrate as Realm Kotlin SDK would be the future.
+But I think so this the perfect time to evaluate the efforts and changes required to migrate as Realm Kotlin SDK would be the future.